ahwayakchih/conditionalizer/README.txt

    literal value, {$param} or sub expression.
 Every VALUES has to be inside parenthesis.
 It can be empty, but parenthesis is required.

-OPERAND: "is", "is not", "is in" or "is not in"
+OPERAND can be "is", "is not", "is in" or "is not in".

 [EXAMPLES]